 Gaining an understanding of how gender differences influence purchase decisions and recognizing gender-specific tendencies (not stereotypes!) is important for any business that sells to people – and wants to do so more effectively.

-Let’s look at how these tendencies can affect online buying behaviour and what you can do to make it work in your favour.
+Let’s look at how these tendencies can affect online buying behavior and what you can do to make it work in your favor.

 1. It’s all in the brain: Men on a mission, women on a journey

 Mark Gungor – Men’s Brain Women’s Brain

 Studies have shown that there are numerous physical differences between male and female brains.
 Women have a thicker corpus callosum, which is the bridge of nerve tissue that connects the left and right side of the brain.
 It allows women to use both sides of their brains to solve problems quicker, while men predominantly use the left side of their brains.

 In general, the left hemisphere is in charge of performing logic computations and processing facts.
 The right hemisphere is dominant in processing visual imagery and interpreting context.

 Women also use the more organized cerebral cortex to perform tasks, while men use the larger proportion of gray matter in the left side of their brains.

 In the context of shopping, this different brain structure leads to men tending to be mission- and task-oriented shoppers while women are more likely to be discovery-oriented shoppers who readily adjust their initial goals if this would result in a more satisfying outcome.